-To keep people fit and healthy during the covid-19 pandemic we have significantly reduced our plans!
+To keep people fit and healthy during the covid-19 pandemic we have significantly reduced the cost of our plans!

 Did you find what you need?

 What is the difference between traditional Pilates and clinical Pilates?

 The type of Pilates Your Pilates Physio teaches is very much an adapted version of Pilates.
 In clinical Pilates you learn to control a 'neutral spine' position and engage your inner core muscles rather than zipping and hollowing the abdominals.